Don’t Let Age Get in the Way

 Divers Alert Network

-DAN (Divers Alert Network) are considered the world authority on scuba diving safety and scuba diving medical concerns.
-There are the “go to” for most scuba diving agencies in relation to scuba diving health concerns.
+DAN (Divers Alert Network) is considered the world authority on scuba diving safety and scuba diving medical concerns.
+They are the “go-to” for most scuba diving agencies in relation to scuba diving health concerns.

-They have two great articles in relation to scuba diving for the older generation.
-Both express a similar thoughts.
+DAN has two great articles concerning scuba diving for the older generation.
+Both express similar thoughts.
 Age alone is not an issue however as with all ages, medical fitness to dive is.
-Physical fitness is a key element for diving, basics like being able to swim to a boat and climbing back on the boat after a dive would be a minimum fitness requirement.
+Physical fitness is a key element for diving, basics like being able to swim to a boat or shore, climbing back on the boat, or exiting the water after a dive would all be a minimum fitness requirement.

 Physical fitness is a key element for diving.
-Generally, you should have the ability to perform activities like surface swims and entering a boat after a dive.
+Generally, you should have the ability to perform activities like surface swimming plus entering and exiting the water after a dive.

-The most important medical consideration in a disease-free individual includes soundness of the cardiovascular system and the lungs.
+The most important medical considerations in a healthy individual include the soundness of the cardiovascular system and the lungs.
 Before you dive, you should be free of symptoms such as coughing, congestion, shortness of breath or difficulty breathing after exertion.
 To some degree, cardiovascular disease affects the vessels of the heart in all older individuals.
 Your physician can order a procedure called a treadmill “stress” test to evaluate your cardiovascular response to exertion.

 They recommend a good fitness program to promote a good cardiovascular system.